byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

 If you already have an SSH key registered with GitHub on your system, then you do not need to do this again.

- 1. Find out if you already have an SSH key to use by running the following:
+ 1. Find out if you already have an SSH key to use by running the `ls` command as follows:

+    (The command is everything following the prompt $ on the first line.)
     ```bash
     $ ls -ltra ~/.ssh/id_*
     -rw-r--r-- 1 user group  564 Jan  7 15:35 /home/user/.ssh/id_rsa.pub